gregg127/anton/docs/docs/02_services.md

 ## DNS

-The problem at this point is that I have to communicate with cluster by the IP address of control plane.
-Cluster should be accessible by some domain name, lets say `anton.golebiowski.dev`.
+The problem at this point is that I have to communicate with the cluster by the IP address of the control plane.
+The cluster should be accessible by some domain name, let's say `anton.golebiowski.dev`.

-### Domain configuration for development
+### Domain Configuration for Development

-Temporary solution is to add entry in `/etc/hosts` with domain that points to the IP address of the cluster:
+A temporary solution is to add an entry in `/etc/hosts` with a domain that points to the IP address of the cluster:
 ```console
 172.16.0.100 anton.golebiowski.dev
 ```
-This will enable communication with cluster by the domain name only from machine that contains this entry.
-Also appriopriate host entry must be added to `Ingress`.
+This will enable communication with the cluster by the domain name only from the machine that contains this entry.
+Also, an appropriate host entry must be added to `Ingress`.

 ### Dynamic DNS

-To be able to communicate with the cluster outside local network I have to make my local network public and point domain to my IP address.
-There is another problem - I have changing IP address.
-So in order to make this work I need to configure dynamic DNS entry both on the domain provider side and on my local network router.
+To be able to communicate with the cluster outside the local network, I have to make my local network public and point the domain to my IP address.
+There is another problem - I have a changing IP address.
+So in order to make this work, I need to configure a dynamic DNS entry both on the domain provider side and on my local network router.
 To achieve that I need to:

-* buy domain (eg. `golebiowski.dev`)
+* Buy a domain (e.g., `golebiowski.dev`).
-* configure Dynamic DNS
+* Configure Dynamic DNS:
-    * at the domain provider configuration panel I need to add credentials for the subdomain that will be used as dynamic DNS entry
+    * At the domain provider configuration panel, I need to add credentials for the subdomain that will be used as a dynamic DNS entry.
-    * at the domain provider configuration panel I need to create dynamic DNS entry with subdomain `anton.golebiowski.dev`
+    * At the domain provider configuration panel, I need to create a dynamic DNS entry with the subdomain `anton.golebiowski.dev`.
-    * on my router I need to configure dynamic DNS with previously generated credentials, so that changed IP address can be announced and updated on the provider side
+    * On my router, I need to configure dynamic DNS with previously generated credentials so that the changed IP address can be announced and updated on the provider side.
-* configure my router to accept connections from the Internet on ports `80` and `443` and route it to my cluster's control plane. **This can be disabled at any moment**.
+* Configure my router to accept connections from the Internet on ports `80` and `443` and route them to my cluster's control plane. **This can be disabled at any moment**.

-The options above address only domain name resolution problem.
+The options above address only the domain name resolution problem.
 Now it's time to deal with certificates to ensure safe communication.

 ## Certification

-For managing certificates, issuers etc. I used [cert-manager](https://cert-manager.io).
-Certificate are ordered through Lets Encrypt.
-Setup was quite easy:
+For managing certificates, issuers, etc., I used [cert-manager](https://cert-manager.io).
+Certificates are ordered through Let's Encrypt.
+The setup was quite easy:

-* first cert-manager YAML manifest was downloaded and deployed, no changes needed
+* First, the cert-manager YAML manifest was downloaded and deployed, no changes needed.
-* then I had to create staging and prod Issuers in the **default namespace**
+* Then I had to create staging and prod Issuers in the **default namespace**.
-* after that I had to reconfigure Ingress to use TLS
+* After that, I had to reconfigure Ingress to use TLS.

-Staging issuer is for testing purposes, due to limitations in calling Lets Encrypt prod server.
-Ingress is responsible for creating certificate request etc. Everything happens automatically after Ingress creation.
-To verify if certificate was successfully created run:
+The staging issuer is for testing purposes, due to limitations in calling the Let's Encrypt prod server.
+Ingress is responsible for creating certificate requests, etc. Everything happens automatically after Ingress creation.
+To verify if a certificate was successfully created, run:
 ```console
 kubectl get certificates
 ```